bslin99/Final_Project/index.md

 import geopandas as gpd
 from matplotlib import pyplot as plt
 ```
-The data that was used was extracted from ArcGIS, MTC, and ACS Data.
+The data that was used was extracted from MTC and ACS Data.

-The tracts were exported from ArcGIS API through the code below.
+The tracts were exported from the MTC API through the code below.
 ```markdown
 tracts= gpd.read_file("https://services3.arcgis.com/i2dkYWmb4wHvYPda/arcgis/rest/services/region_censustract_clp/FeatureServer/5/query?outFields=*&where=1%3D1&f=geojson")
 ```
-INSERT WEBSITES HERE
+For the ACS Data, **TYPE HERE**

 The analysis of census data with all 10 years.
 Each year from 2010-2020 had to individually be analyzed to determine total income and average income for each respective year.
 The census data provided the number of individuals making the between a range of annual incomes.